-No User ReviewsWrite a review

 Power & Run Time

-Thanks to its dual-fuel technology, the Ford FG5250PBR delivers 120/240V and offers power and versatility.
-When gasoline-powered, it benefits from a running wattage of 4,250W and a peak wattage of 5,250W.
-When propane-powered, it has 3,800 rated watts and 4,750 peak watts.
+Thanks to its dual-fuel technology, the Ford FG5250PBR provides a 120/240V output and offers both versatility and power.
+When utilizing gasoline, it delivers a running wattage of 4,250W and a starting wattage of 5,250W.
+Alternatively, when operating on propane, it provides 3,800 running watts and 4,750 starting watts.

 Ford’s patented Switch & Go technology allows you to switch from propane to gasoline or from gasoline to propane while the generator is running.

-At a noise rating of 76 dBA (less noisy than a dishwasher), this generator can be started via a conventional pull-start mechanism, or a simple and elegant electric starter (battery included).
-To add further convenience, the FG5250PBR can be remotely started (key fob included).
+Operating with a noise rating of 76 dBA (less noisy than a shower), this generator offers two starting options: a simple traditional pull-start mechanism and a practical and straightforward electric starter (battery included).
+Additionally, the FG5250PBR may be remotely started, enhancing user convenience (key fob included).

-Regarding its running time, the FG5250PBR, with a 4 gallons fuel capacity can operate for around 11 hours at 50% load with a full tank of gasoline (fuel consumption around 0.36 GPH).
-When using propane, it can run for around 9 hours (estimation based on a 20 lbs tank - propane consumption around 0.52 GPH).
+In terms of run time, the FG5250PBR, boasting a 4 gallons fuel tank, can run for around 11 hours at 50% load on a full tank of gasoline (with fuel consumption averaging 0.36 gallons per hour).
+Additionally, it provides around 9 hours (estimation based on a 20 lbs tank - propane consumption around 0.52 GPH) of operation with propane.

 Outlets